roydukkey/clean-package/README.md

 where <option> is one of:

+  -c,  --config <path>                  Specify the path to a configuration file.

   -i,  --indent <value>                 Specify the indentation, overriding configuration from file.

   -rm, --remove <key>...
 Specify the keys to remove, overriding configuration from file.